aosabook/500lines/data-store/chapter.md

     - ``BinaryNode`` implements a node in the binary tree.

-    - ``BinaryNodeRef`` is a specialised ``ValueRef`` which knows how to serialize and deserialize a ``BinaryNode``.
+    - ``BinaryNodeRef`` is a specialised ``ValueRef`` which knows how to serialise and deserialise a ``BinaryNode``.

 * ``physical.py`` defines